mprevot/ReviewNdepend/README.md

 ![linq rules](images/linqrules.jpg "example of a rule in linq")

 One neat thing about the editing of CQLINQ is that there is intellisense for the query AND we got the result of the query being constructed as we type.
-This is really helpful to craft a rule, since this is definitely an empirical art.
+This is really helpful to craft a rule, since this is definitely empirical.

+Let's see an example of updated rule as we type:

 ![CQLINQ result as we type](images/CQLINQ3crop.gif)

 ## The analysis power of Ndepend